 - More frequent bowel movements

-If you have a similar allergic reaction to psyllium, please call your doctor immediately.
-Although rare, credible sources of risk may include:
+If you have a similar allergic reaction to psyllium, call your doctor immediately.
+Although rare, risk trusted sources may include:

 - Difficulty breathing

 - Skin rash

 - Swelling, especially around the face and throat